Penang Malaysia – Welcome to China

 Further east along the coast, between Miami Beach and Batu Ferringhi, you can find Moonlight Bay.

 The beach here is wide and sandy – a nice place for a picnic.
-However as with much of Batu Ferringhi the water is murky, and the area has been spoiled by aggressive property development.
+However as with much of Batu Ferringhi the water is murky, and the area has been compromised by aggressive property development.

 We planned to spend 7 nights in Penang, with quite a lot on our agenda.
 We were keen to experience the multi-cultural food, markets and ambiance of Georgetown.
 We also wanted to take a look at the booming property market to assess costs, and discover how the standards and quality of life compare to Europe.